 How to Make Your Website Load Faster

-There is nothing more annoying than trying to view a slow loading website!
+There is nothing more annoying than trying to view a slow loading website.

-But as far as browsing the world wide web goes, slow loading websites is definitely up there as one of the most frustrating.
+But as far as browsing the world wide web goes, slow loading websites is up there as one of the most frustrating.

 Search engines have made a concerted effort to encourage web masters to make their websites as fast as possible.

-Once this is done, you can begin to take the necessary steps to correct the problem.
+Then you can begin to take the necessary steps to correct the problem.